christoff-buerger/racr/examples/examples-overview.md

 The example shows, how reference attributes declaratively induce edges on abstract syntax trees, extending them to abstract syntax graphs.
 Such reference attribute induced edges form semantic overlay graphs and are typical for name and type analyses.
 In the example, reference attributes are used to 'transform' the abstract syntax tree, which was constructed by parsing a textual state machine representation, to the respective, actual, state machine diagram.
 The graph resulting from this name analysis is well-suited for further analyses, like the implemented state reachability.

-Objectives:
-  * Introduction to reference and circular attributes in _RACR_, their typical applications and advantages:
+**Objective:** Introduction to reference and circular attributes, their typical applications and advantages.
   * Reference attributes: Graph analyses (like a name analyses to lookup the incoming and outgoing transitions of states)
   * Circular attributes: Transitive closure analyses (like state reachability)

 ## _SLE 2015_: RAG-controlled rewriting motivation and overview submitted to the _8th ACM SIGPLAN International Conference on Software Language Engineering_